top of page

 Application: Their is no such thing as "primitive man."
 We are all created in the image of God.

 In this L.I.F.E.
 Lesson, Dr. Bob visits the misnamed "Aztec" ruins in New Mexico.
 Here he discovers amazing, advanced construction by an capable community.
 Rather than reflecting a primitive culture, when viewed through a Biblical perspective, this is evidence of the incredible capability of humanity, even when living in difficult circumstances.
+For additional lessons and support material, visit the A Flood of Hope site.

 Supplemental Information